 Christmas trees – There is one specific day in January when Christmas trees are picked up.
 If you miss this day, well I don’t know, you might have to just keep that tree for another year.

 Corks – There are a few places in town that collect the corks from wine bottles, and then they bring them somewhere else and make environmentally friendly insulation out of it.

 Recycling – There’s a recycling place where you can take your dangerous items, old clothes, wood, corks, and who knows what else.
 Most of these items seem like they go in other categories.
 Plus the different recycling places in the area are all open for very limited hours once or twice a week.
 This category baffles me.

 Other random crap – Andy had the bathroom renovated almost two years ago, resulting in lots of construction materials that needed to be disposed of.
 That crap sat on our balcony for about five months because it’s complicated to get rid of it.
-This type of garbage requires a pick-up appointment.
+This type of garbage is called Sperrmüll and requires a pick-up appointment.
 You have to make the appointment weeks ahead of time and give them a list of what you’re throwing out.

 Then the night before, you put the trash out on the sidewalk.
 Sometime before they come and pick it up, random passers-by will dig through your crap and take home some new treasures.
 If you happen to be out there when they come by, they might even ask if you have specific things like old TVs.
 One time when we did this, a guy took our old TV, a microwave someone left near our building, and a bag of old water meters from when we had the pipes replaced.
 All on his Vespa.
 I actually find this process hilarious and entertaining.

 You get two of these pick-ups for free each year.
 If you need more or need an appointment within a week, you pay for it.

 Leaving trash and other unwanted items on the sidewalk